Lleyton Hewitt: 2002: Wimbledon victory and No. 1

-2003: Second Masters and Davis Cup titles, Hopman Cup final
+2003: Second Masters and Davis Cup titles

 In 2003, Hewitt defeated former No. 1 Gustavo Kuerten for the championship at Indian Wells.
 But at Wimbledon, as the defending champion, Hewitt lost in the first round to qualifier Ivo Karlović.
 Hewitt became the first defending Wimbledon men's champion in the open era to lose in the first round.
-Only once before in the tournament's 126-year history had a defending men's champion lost in the opening round, in 1967, when Manuel Santana was beaten by Charlie Pasarell.
+Only once before in the tournament's 126-year history had a defending men's champion lost in the opening round: in 1967, when Manuel Santana was beaten by Charlie Pasarell.
 Hewitt was only the third defending Grand Slam champion in the open era to lose in the first round, after Boris Becker at the 1997 Australian Open and Patrick Rafter at the 1999 US Open.
 After Wimbledon in 2003, Hewitt lost in the final of the tournament in Los Angeles, the second round of the ATP Masters Series tournament in Montreal, and the first round of the ATP Masters Series tournament in Cincinnati.
 At the US Open, Hewitt lost in the quarterfinals to Juan Carlos Ferrero.
 Hewitt played only Davis Cup matches for the remainder of the year, recording five-set wins over Roger Federer and Juan Carlos Ferrero in the semi-finals and final respectively, as Australia went on to win the Davis Cup.
 Hewitt used much of his spare time in late 2003 to bulk up, gaining 7 kg.

-2004: US Open, Masters Cup and World Team Cup finals
+2004: US Open and Masters Cup finals

 In 2004, Hewitt became the first man in history to lose in each Grand Slam singles tournament to the eventual champion.
-At the Australian Open, he was defeated in the fourth round by Swiss Roger Federer.
-At the French Open, he was defeated in a quarterfinal by Argentine Gastón Gaudio.
-At Wimbledon, he was defeated in a quarterfinal by Federer, and at the US Open, he was defeated in the final by Federer, losing two out of the three sets at love.
+At the Australian Open, he was defeated in the fourth round by Roger Federer.
+At the French Open, he was defeated in a quarterfinal by Gastón Gaudio.
+At Wimbledon, he was defeated in a quarterfinal again by Federer.
+And, at the US Open, he was defeated in the final by Federer, losing two out of the three sets at love (6-0).
 At the year ending 2004 Tennis Masters Cup, Hewitt defeated Andy Roddick to advance to the final, but was yet again defeated by defending champion Federer.